 Make Sure You’ve Got Your Ducks Lined-up in a Row

-When I work with my clients, I always take the time to assess where their businesses currently are, what their goals are for their site and do they have the right tools, training, time and technology in place to achieve those goals.
+When I worked with my former web design clients, I always took the time to assess, what their goals were for their business and their site and did they have the right tools, training, time and technology in place to achieve those goals.

-If you know how to “copy and paste” or “click and drag” you should be able to make minor updates to your site without having to bring in a programmer (aka a developer) and to be quite honest most developers don’t want to do this kind of work anyway.
+If you know how to “copy and paste” or “click and drag” you should be able to make minor updates to your site without having to bring in a developer and to be quite honest most developers don’t want to do this kind of work anyway.

 If you aren’t tech savvy or you just don’t have the time, many small businesses have an intern or a virtual assistant do it.
 Virtual assistants are very affordable and offer flexible packages.
 But this also depends on how difficult or how easy it is to use the back-end of your site.